 Semana Santa, Peru

-Also known as 'Holy Week', this particular celebration is one that is celebrated throughout much of the Spanish-speaking world, but in Peru, it is believed that there are no sins committed during this period, which helps to make it an all out party.
-The festival takes place in the week leading up to the Easter celebrations, and the event in the town of Ayacucho is often considered to be the most enjoyable and raucous of all, particularly on Easter Sunday when there is music and singing, prayers for those who go to church and superb fireworks display to end the week.
+Also known as 'Holy Week', this particular celebration is one that is celebrated throughout much of the Spanish-speaking world, but in Peru, it is believed that there are no sins committed during this period, which helps to make it an all-out party.
+The festival takes place in the week leading up to the Easter celebrations, and the event in the town of Ayacucho is often considered to be the most enjoyable and raucous of all, particularly on Easter Sunday when there are music and singing, prayers for those who go to church and superb fireworks display to end the week.

 Fiesta de San Juan Bautista, Venezuela

 This festival is held in the town of San Juan in Venezuela, and celebrates the town's patron saint, with the festivities taking place in the week leading up to the biggest day of the festival on 24 June every year.
 As well as the religious ceremonies that are to be found around the town's church, there are also many other aspects of the celebration, including wandering minstrels, a fireworks display and particularly in the Isla Verde district, there is a tradition of walking backwards into the ocean three times as a way of cleansing the spirit of the individual.

 A festival which was originally celebrated during the Inca Empire, and prior to the arrival and conquering of South America by the conquistadors, Inti Raymi was one of the four most important events in the religious calendar of the Inca.
 Resurrected in the mid-twentieth century by indigenous groups, the festival is most celebrated in Cusco, where grand displays performed by indigenous people in traditional dress have proved to be very popular among visitors, while there is also plenty of chance to share in local traditional food and drink.